aws-samples/aws-get-started-workshop/content/01-up-front-tasks/01-review-requirements.md

 **Workload Operational Runbooks** - A sufficient set of runbooks to support common operational needs and scenarios for the first few proof of value workloads.

-**Cloud Foudation Operational Runbooks** - A sufficient set of runbooks to support setup and ongoing management of using AWS.
+**Cloud Foundation Operational Runbooks** - A sufficient set of runbooks to support setup and ongoing management of using AWS.

+**AWS Support** - Prior to deploying workloads to production, you should sign up for "Business" level AWS Support for at least one of your AWS accounts.